 However, knowing when to reorder, how much to order, where to store stock, and so on can quickly become a complicated process.
 As a result, many growing businesses graduate to an inventory management app, software, or system with capabilities beyond manual databases and formulas.

 With these systems, the procedures of inventory management extend beyond basic reordering and stock monitoring to encompass everything from end-to-end production and business management to lead time and demand forecasting to metrics, reports, and even accounting.

 Retail is the broadest catch-all term to describe business-to-consumer (B2C) selling.
 There are essentially two types of retail separated by how and where a sale takes place.

 Wholesale, on the other hand, refers to business-to-business (B2B) selling.
-Knowing the differences and best practices of retail and wholesale is critical to inventory success.
+Knowing the differences and best practices of retail and wholesale is critical to success.

-Most businesses maintain inventory across multiple channels as well as in multiple locations.
+Most businesses maintain stock across multiple channels as well as in multiple locations.
 The diversity of retail inventory management adds to its complexity and drives home its importance to your brand.